Ryuthns/MQTT-Project/Center Processing/Readme.md

 On this side, we will use tkinter which is a package in python for creating GUI.
 It's easy to use which will make coding much faster when compared to using other programming languages.

 # Save-file and Send-file
-Texts will be sent via MQTT while pictures will be sent via the help of http.
+Texts will be sent via MQTT while pictures will be sent via the help of tcp socket.